-Applications are closed for the 2017-18 academic year.
-We will begin accepting applications for the 2018-19 academic year in August 2017.
-You need to have earned a bachelor’s degree by June 2018.
+We are now accepting applications for our fourth cohort for 2019-2020 academic year.
+You need to have earned a bachelor’s degree by June 2019.
 No teaching experience or education coursework required–we’ll teach you how to teach.

 What we need are gritty, entrepreneurial, problem-solvers who want to make a difference in the lives of Nashville kids who are being educationally underserved.
 We’re particularly interested in first-generation college graduates and candidates of color with lived experiences overcoming economic, educational and political oppression that negatively impacts opportunities in urban spaces, as well as individuals who are committed to learning more about these experiences and how they impact education.
 We have the chance to build something special here: an important, hands-on pathway to exceptional teaching that will work with our awesome partner schools to empower Nashville students and families for years to come.

 The application process begins with an online application.
 Candidates will be notified of their application status within one week of submission.
-Selected candidates will then be scheduled for an on-site interview working with real kids at one of our partner schools.
-The application process for the 2017-18 academic school year is closed.
-We will begin accepting applications for the 2018-19 academic school year in August 2017.
+Selected candidates will then be scheduled for a phone interview.
+If a candidate advances, they will be invited to participate in an on-site interview working with real kids at one of our partner schools.

 If you accept, we’ll give you some reading and work to do over the summer, and then we’ll see you in July for the start of your residency year!